NICHOLAS85/z-a-eval/README.md

 zinit recache [plugin/snippet]
 ```

-When run without a plugin/snippet argument, it will iterate through all plugin/snippets who have caches and regenerate them based on the current value of `eval''`.
-If the new value of `eval''` is empty, it will simply delete the cache file.
+When run without an argument, it will iterate through all plugin/snippets who have caches and regenerate them based on the current value of `eval''`.
+If `eval''` is missing, it will simply delete the cache file.

 When run with a plugin/snippet argument, it will only regenerate that single plugin/snippets cache based on the current value of `eval''`.